Child Product Safety Experience and Example Projects

 CPSC and Manufacturer Cooperation – ATV Label Warnings and Age Labeling

 Miller Engineering has worked directly with the CPSC and manufacturers to assist in product development or to help remedy a problem with existing products.
-For example, on behalf of four manufacturers of All Terrain Vehicles (ATV’s), we developed and tested (among 1000 users) the warning labels which are now mandatory on all ATV’s sold in the USA (Included were: Honda, Yamaha, Polaris, Suzuki).
-This label appears in the following illustration: see ATV Label
+For example, on behalf of four manufacturers of All Terrain Vehicles (ATV’s), we developed and tested (among 1,000 users) the warning labels which are now mandatory on all ATV’s sold in the USA (Included were: Honda, Yamaha, Polaris, Suzuki).
+View this label here.

 Child Plastic Bag and Package Materials Suffocation or Choking